bytewax/platform-docs-content/setup/aws-marketplace-eks.md

 This guide covers the basic process of installing the Bytewax Platform on Amazon EKS.
+If you are looking to run The Platform on any Kubernetes cluster, but using AWS as the license portal, you should follow the [AWS Marketplace running on EKS Anywhere Documentation](./aws-marketplace-anywhere).

-You must have purchased a subcription for the Bytewax Platform in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-heqksqasqoy66) otherwise the automation from this setup will fail with a missing entitlement error.
+You must have purchased a subscription for the Bytewax Platform in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-heqksqasqoy66) otherwise the automation from this setup will fail with a missing entitlement error.

 ## Pre-requisites